hattori222yu/SlicerPcatMeasure/README.md

   Generates a color-mapped visualization of the PCAT region.

 - **Manual starting point**
-  On the coronary CT image, set the origin of the coronary artery or the starting point to be analyzed.s
+  On the coronary CT image, set the origin of the coronary artery or the starting point to be analyzed.

 - **Reset slicer views**
   Restores reformatted slice views to their original state.